-With the implementation of Government Accounting Standards Board (GASB) Statement No. 67, Financial Reporting for Pension Plans, the statement of fiduciary net position only presents a liability for DROP benefits due but not yet distributed to members who had ended their participation in the DROP program at September 30 (none at September 30, 2016 or 2015).
+With the implementation of Government Accounting Standards Board (GASB) Statement No. 67, Financial Reporting for Pension Plans, the statement of fiduciary net position only presents a liability for DROP benefits due but not yet distributed to members who had ended their participation in the DROP program at September 30 (none at September 30, 2017).